 How Does Behavior Therapy Work?

 The American Academy of Pediatrics recommends that doctors prescribe behavior therapy before medicine for preschoolers with ADHD.
 Sadly, fewer than half do.
-Don’t be on the wrong side of treatment for your child — whatever his age.
+Don’t be on the wrong side of treatment for your child — whatever her age.

 There is such a treatment.
 It’s called behavior therapy — a series of techniques to improve parenting skills and a child’s behavior.
 But how does behavioral therapy work?

-Try Behavior Therapy First
+Try ADHD Behavioral Therapy First

 “A pill decreases common ADHD symptoms like impulsivity and distractibility, but it doesn’t change behavior.
 A child on medication might be disinclined to punch someone, because he’s less impulsive, but he doesn’t know what to do instead.
 Behavior therapy fills in the blanks, by giving a child positive alternative behaviors to use.”